-Cats must spend a lot of time in direct contact with a radiator to be scalded.
-However, as cats are unlikely to realize they’re too hot before it’s too late, you’ll need to step in.
-If your cat falls asleep on a radiator, they are especially likely to end up burned.
+Your cat would need to spend a lot of time in direct contact with a radiator to be scalded.
+However, as cats are unlikely to realize that it’s too hot before it’s too late, you’ll need to step in after a while.
+If your cat falls asleep on a radiator, it’s more likely to get burned.

 Other health concerns arise from spending too much time on a radiator, too.
-Your cat’s skin will likely dry out.
-This will leave them itchy and uncomfortable.
+Your cat’s skin will likely dry out, and this will leave your cat feeling particularly itchy and uncomfortable.

-A radiator cover for your cat will minimize these risks.
+A radiator cover for your cat will minimize the risk.
 Laying a thick, non-flammable blanket on a radiator makes a cozy perch for your cat.

-Your cat may need some convincing to use a radiator bed.
-Ensure that the cushion is suitably comfortable.
-Felines can be picky about this.
+Your cat may need some convincing that it should use a radiator bed.
+Ensure that the cushion is soft and comfortable.

 Are Portable Heaters Safe for Cats?

 Choosing the right model is pivotal if you have a cat.
 Some heaters are more feline-friendly than others.
-Safety features to look for in a portable heater include:
+Safety features in a portable heater include:

 - Automatic shutdown.
-Find a heater that turns itself off it tipped over.
+Find a heater that turns itself off if tipped over.
 This way, clumsy cats cannot burn down your house.

 - Oscillation.
-A heater that rotates will distribute warmth around a room.
+A heater that rotates will distribute warmth around the room.
 This means that your cat is less likely to sit on it, risking burns.

 - Thermostat.
 Any quality heater will have multiple temperature settings.
 A built-in thermostat, which adjusts according to the ambient temperature, is ideal.

 - Ceramic coating.
 A ceramic coating will be cool to the touch.
-This minimizes risks of your cat burning themselves as they pass.
+This minimizes the risk of your cat burning himself when he passes by.

-If you cannot be sure that a heater is not pet-safe, it’s best to leave it on the shelf.
-Choose carefully.
-Hazardous portable heaters and curious cats result lead to burns, and maybe even house fires.
+If you cannot be sure that a heater is cat-safe, leave it on the shelf.
+Hazardous portable heaters and curious cats lead to burns and house fires.

 My Cat Sits Too Close to the Heater

 You could also try blocking the path to the heater.
 This is a hazard for your home, though.
-If you use something flammable, that’s just as likely to catch fire.
+If you use something flammable, it could catch fire.

-Portable heaters are best used in short, controlled bursts.
-Turn yours on for a while, let your cat warm up, then turn it off.
-When not in use, the heater should be unplugged and kept out of your cat’s reach.
+Portable heaters should be used in short, controlled bursts.
+Let your cat warm up, and then turn it off.
+The heater should be unplugged and kept out of your cat’s reach when not in use.